danivpv/danivpv/docs/CV.md

 ### **ArXiv Domain Expert LLM**
 **GitHub:** [LLM-ArXiv-Domain-Expert](https://github.com/danivpv/LLM-ArXiv-Domain-Expert)
-- Developed an end-to-end ML pipeline for a specialized LLM trained on ArXiv papers.
-- Created a custom instruction and DPO datasets on Hugging Face created with IBM's Docling OCR library, trained the LLM using and deployed it on **AWS SageMaker**.
+- Developed ML pipeline and created custom instruction datasets in Hugging Face for ArXiv-specialized LLM, trained and deployed on AWS SageMaker
-- Utilizes **MongoDB**, **Qdrant**, **ZenML**, **CometML**,  and **AWS** for infrastructure.
+- Utilizes MongoDB, Qdrant, ZenML, CometML, and AWS for infrastructure

 ### **AI Development Agency Website**
 **Website:** [mxai.dev](https://mxai.dev)
-- Created a corporate website for an AI development agency showcasing products and services.
+- Created a corporate website for an AI development agency showcasing products and services
-- Utilized **Next.js**, **TypeScript**, **Shadcn/ui** and **Tailwind CSS** for a modern and responsive design.
+- Utilized Next.js, TypeScript, Shadcn/ui and Tailwind CSS for a modern and responsive design

 ### **BetterwareBot**
 **GitHub:** [DirectSalesAI](https://github.com/danivpv/DirectSalesAI)
-- Developed an AI-powered sales agent enabling natural language product ordering and FAQ resolution via Telegram and web interfaces.
+- Developed an AI-powered sales agent enabling natural language product ordering and FAQ resolution via Telegram and web interfaces
-- Integrated **LLMs**, **Vector Databases**, and **LangChain** for intelligent conversational capabilities.
+- Integrated LLMs, Vector Databases, and LangChain for intelligent conversational capabilities
-- Achieved high metrics in catalog's product lookup accuracy and FAQ retrieval accuracy rates.
+- Achieved high metrics in catalog's product lookup accuracy and FAQ retrieval accuracy rates
-- Implemented rate limiting and caching with **Redis** to enhance performance.
+- Implemented rate limiting and caching with Redis to enhance performance

 ### **Master Thesis: Neural Model Identification with EKF**
-- Developed a model identification algorithm for recurrent neural networks using the **Julia** programming language and Extended Kalman Filter Theory.
+- Implementation of model identification algorithm for recurrent neural networks in Julia programming language using Extended Kalman Filter Theory
-- Conducted error analysis on optimization, approximation, and statistical generalization.
+- Error analysis of optimization, approximation and statistical generalization
-- Simulated within-host viral infections (SARS-COV-2, HIV, Influenza-A) using synthetic data, enhancing understanding of viral dynamics.

 ### **Rover Project - CONCyTEC "Convocatoria Jóvenes Talentos 2018"**
-- Secured $89,000 MXN in funding for the design and manufacture of a Rover.
+- Secured $89,000 MXN in funding for the design and manufacture of a Rover
-- Led the development of computer vision and path planning subsystems using **Python**, Raspberry Pi, and Kinect sensors.
+- Led the development of computer vision and path planning subsystems using Python, Raspberry Pi, and Kinect sensors
-- Successfully integrated hardware and software components to achieve autonomous navigation and obstacle detection.
+- Successfully integrated hardware and software components to achieve autonomous navigation and obstacle detection

 ---

-## 🏆 Key Achievements
 ## 🏆 Key Achievements
 - **Innovative Implementations:** Introduced physics-informed neural networks and LoRA for model fine-tuning, reducing costs by 30% and enhancing model performance.
 - **Leadership:** Secured $89,000 MXN in funding for the Rover project, managing the development of computer vision and path planning subsystems with Raspberry Pi and Kinect.